top of page

 New York's No-Fault Divorce Law

-New York has been a no-fault divorce state since 2010, which fundamentally changed how courts handle divorce proceedings.
+New York has been a no-fault divorce state since 2010, fundamentally changing how courts handle divorce proceedings.
 Under no-fault divorce, couples can dissolve their marriage simply by stating that the relationship has been "irretrievably broken" for at least six months.
-This means you don't need to prove wrongdoing, including adultery, to obtain a divorce.
+This means one does not need to prove wrongdoing, including adultery, to obtain a divorce.

-While adultery remains a legally recognized ground for divorce in New York, most couples now proceed under the no-fault provision because it's simpler, faster, and less emotionally taxing than litigating fault-based claims.
+While adultery remains a legally recognized ground for divorce in New York, most couples now proceed under the no-fault provision.
+This approach is simpler, faster, and less emotionally taxing than litigating fault-based claims.

 Does Adultery Affect Property Division?

 In most cases, an extramarital affair has minimal impact on how marital property is divided.
-New York follows the principle of equitable distribution, meaning assets are divided fairly (though not necessarily equally) based on various factors outlined in Domestic Relations Law § 236.
+New York follows the principle of equitable distribution.
+This means assets are divided fairly, though not necessarily equally, based on various factors outlined in Domestic Relations Law § 236.
 These factors include the length of the marriage, each spouse's income and property, the age and health of both parties, and each spouse's contribution to marital assets.

 The Impact on Spousal Maintenance (Alimony)

 Adultery can potentially play a more significant role in spousal maintenance determinations, though its impact is still limited.
-When deciding whether to award maintenance and in what amount, New York courts consider numerous factors, including "any act by the party seeking maintenance that so shocks the conscience of the court as to compel its consideration."
+When deciding whether to award maintenance and in what amount, New York courts consider numerous factors.
+These include "any act by the party seeking maintenance that so shocks the conscience of the court as to compel its consideration."

 While adultery alone rarely rises to this level, courts have occasionally considered it alongside other egregious conduct.
 More commonly, if the affair involved substantial financial misconduct, such as transferring marital funds to a paramour, this could influence maintenance awards.

-That said, the primary factors in maintenance decisions remain economic: the income and property of each spouse, the length of the marriage, the age and health of both parties, and the standard of living established during the marriage.
+That said, the primary factors in maintenance decisions remain economic.
+They include the income and property of each spouse, the length of the marriage, the age and health of both parties, and the standard of living established during the marriage.

 Child Custody: The Best Interests Standard